yucho/yucho.github.io/src/render/posts/pickedup-kitten.html.md

 For example, out of the blue our hamster started twitching insanely like a scene in a horror movie and dropped dead.
 This happened back in high school years.
 We held it in our hands and rubbed, as if that would magically revive it.
 My sister wept all night.
 The cause of death was quite mysterious except in hindsight, I had sprayed and wiped the floor with a cleaner product an hour before the incident, and the hamster cage was near it… hmm.

-When I was 6, I fed a baby sparrow using a syringe, applied too much pressure, and tiny grains bursted open its furry throat.
-Pop!
+When I was 6, I fed a baby sparrow using a syringe, applied too much pressure, and tiny grains bursted open its furry throat. *Pop!* Oops.
 That was a trippy moment.
 Yellow grains oozed out from somewhere they were't supposed to.

 When I was 12, my family loved our Betta fish so much that we built a pond in the backyard.
 A wild duck ate it the following day.
 Has a good intention ever gone wrong?